Abandoned & Little-Known Airfields:

 ride down the runway & explore the abandoned buildings."

-a housing development had already covered the middle portion of the former runway,
+In a 1995 USGS aerial view looking southwest, a housing development had already covered the middle portion of the former Smithville Airport runway,

 but recognizable portions of the runway still remained at the north & south ends.

-In the 1997 aerial photo (by Philip K.) of the north end of the former airport,
+In the 1997 aerial photo (by Philip K.) of the north end of the former Smithville Airport,

 only traces of the former runway were still apparent,